Hero-OEC/InkAlchemy/replit.md

-# StoryForge - Worldbuilding Management Platform
+# InkAlchemy - Worldbuilding Management Platform

 ## Overview

-StoryForge is a comprehensive worldbuilding and story management platform designed for writers and creators.
+InkAlchemy is a comprehensive worldbuilding and story management platform designed for writers and creators.
 It provides tools to organize characters, locations, timelines, magic systems, lore, and notes within structured projects.
 The application uses a modern full-stack architecture with a React frontend and Express backend, leveraging PostgreSQL for data persistence.

 ## User Preferences